terreng/simple-web-server/howTo/post.md

 Change `request_path` to the file you would like to perform this towards Change `key` to a random string of numbers and letters Do not change `type`
-Access to the file (through a GET request) is automaticaly blocked

 <h2>Adding key verification to the .js file</h2>
 <p>Add the following line to your htaccess file</p>